mikemayowa/flask_healthcare_application/README.md

 ## Data Processing

-The `user.py` file contains a Python class named `User` for representing user data.
+The `.py` file contains a Python class for representing user data.
 It also includes functions for storing user data in CSV format.

 ## MongoDB Configuration